gevuong/aA-Games/go.md

 ### Initial Challenges w/ Go
 - Setting up the go workspace to your desired directory other than $HOME (which in my case is /Users/GeorgeV.)

+### Useful commands to run in CLI
+- go build hello.go (compiles code and creates an executable binary file called, "hello")
+- ./hello to run executable
+- go run hello.go (compiles code and runs executable file in one command without the need to store an executable binary file).
+This prevents the need to make a bunch of executable files